Applying to Medical School

 - Fill out and submit a Request to Access Records form .

-- Request that your letters of recommendation be sent directly to Dr. Maria Cuevas , chair of the Pre-Medical Advisory Committee, before March 4, 2020.
+- Request that your letters of recommendation be sent directly to Dr. Maria Cuevas , chair of the Pre-Medical Advisory Committee.
 Your personal and professional references should send their letters as a Word document or as a PDF on their official letterhead with their signature included.
 Letters should be emailed with your name in the subject line.

 - If you choose to have the Pre-Medical Advisory Committee prepare your letters of evaluation and recommendation, you will be required to have an interview with members of the committee.
-The interviews will take approximately 20–30 minutes and will be held March 4, 2020–April 30, 2020.
+The interviews will take approximately 20–30 minutes.

 The Texas Medical and Dental Schools Application Service (TMDSAS) is a service used by all the medical and dental schools in Texas.
 You will not receive a PIN until you begin your application, so when you learn your PIN, you must send it to Dr. Maria Cuevas, chair of the Pre-Medical Advisory Committee, so the PIN can be included on any correspondence with TMDSAS.